horizoncrafts/flutter-guide/Journal.md

 Started adding lesson name to headings.

 I think I go through this section, "Widgets, Styling..." and next start building something on my own.

+## 2022-01-05 - 110.
+Widgets & Configuring Widgets - Summary / Overview

+The annoying thing is, building part of the app in a quick way, and then, some time later, fixing it because it wasn't following good practice.
+Ok, I get that, but my brain already saw the not-so-good stuff and when going back it sometimes get confusing.